Published Apr 8, 2026

 • The social aspect of the relationship

-To have your visa approved, you must demonstrate that you meet the defacto relationship for at least 12 months before the application is made.
+To have your visa approved, you must demonstrate that you meet the de facto relationship requirements for at least 12 months before the application is made.

 Common FAQ’s

-What happens if we apply for the visa together and immigration does not consider I meet the de factor requirement?
+What happens if we apply for the visa together and immigration does not consider that we meet the de facto requirement?

-Can I add my partner to my student visa after my student visa has been granted?
+Can I add my partner to my student visa after it has been granted?

-If you meet the de facto relationship, but your partner does not want to come with you initially to Australia, you can list her as your de facto partner on your student visa application, however not include them on your visa application.
+If you meet the de facto relationship requirement, but your partner initially does not want to come with you to Australia, you can list them as your de facto partner on your student visa application.
 Your de facto partner can later submit a subsequent visa application to join you in Australia.

-If you did not include your partner on your student visa application and you have since entered a de facto relationship since your visa was initial student visa was granted, you may be able to apply for a subsequent visa application.
+If you did not include your partner on your student visa application and you have since entered a de facto relationship following your initial student visa being granted, you may be able to apply for a subsequent visa application.

 If my partner and I have not lived together, can they be included on my student visa?